The Spotlight Principle™

 Where We Go Deeper

-The Spotlight Principle™ is the idea that every meaningful story contains something at risk.
+The Spotlight Principle™ is the idea that:

-When people feel what is at risk, the story stops sounding like marketing.
-It starts feeling personal.
+When that happens, the story stops sounding like marketing.

 How It Shapes Our Work